reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 Cookies are used to hold this session information.
 The server packages the session information for a particular client in a cookie and sends it to the client's browser.
 For each new request, the browser re-identifies itself by sending the cookie (with the session key) back to the server.

-The attacker hijacks this cookie to send requests to the server.
+The attacker hijacks(or rides) this cookie to trick the user into sending requests to the server.

-There are many ways for an attacker to try and exploit a CSRF vulnerability.
-An attacker constructs a CSRF attack through the following steps:
+The broad sequence of steps followed by the attacker to construct a CSRF attack include the following:

-1. Identifying the Vulnerable site
+1. Identifying and exploring the vulnerable website for functions of interest that can be exploited
 2. Building an Exploit URL
-3. Creating an Inducement for the Victim to Click the Exploit URL
+3. Creating an Inducement for the Victim to open the Exploit URL

-### Identifying the Vulnerable site
+### Identifying and Exploring the Vulnerable Website
 Before planning a CSRF attack, the attacker needs to identify pieces of functionality that are of interest for example fund transfers.
 The attacker also needs to know a valid URL in the website, along with the corresponding patterns of valid requests accepted by the URL.

 This URL should cause a state-changing action in the target application.
 Some examples of state-changing actions are: